department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

 This is also generally the place to set anything in `localStorage` and `sessionStorage` before the test runs.

-Authenticated sessions are generally set up here as well with `cy.login()`.
+Authenticated sessions are typically set up here as well with `cy.login()`.
 This is a custom command that sets the `hasSession` flag in `localStorage` and stubs the `GET v0/user` endpoint.

-If your test requires a specific `localStorage` or `sessionStorage` state or authenticated session at a later point in the test, as in the middle instead of the beginning, you may set those on a page hook, but be aware that you **may need to reload the page for see the effects**.
+If your test requires a specific `localStorage` or `sessionStorage` state or authenticated session at a later point in the test, as in the middle instead of the beginning, you may set those in a page hook, but you **may need to reload the page (`cy.reload()`) to see the effects**.

 In particular, the `hasSession` flag to activate an authenticated session needs to be `true` when the page loads, so setting it to `true` after it has already loaded will not change the page to a logged in state.